fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/profit-and-loss.md

 </details>

-## Analyzing your Profit and Loss report
+## Analyzing Your Profit and Loss Report

 To get the most out of your P&L report: